November 23, 2021

 You can also get ahead of your pet’s begging and make them a small dish of their own to enjoy during dinner!

-If the Thanksgiving table is just too tempting for your food-stealing pup, consider DogWatch Indoor Boundaries.
-Safe, easy-to-use and customizable, our Indoor Boundaries help keep your pets out of certain rooms in the house or away from trouble spots like kitchen counters or trash cans.
+If the Thanksgiving table is just too tempting for your food-stealing pup, consider DogWatch Indoor Pet Fences.
+Safe, easy-to-use and customizable, our indoor electronic pet fences help keep your pets out of certain rooms in the house or away from trouble spots like kitchen counters or trash cans.
 Talk to your local DogWatch Dealer today and keep your pet safe and your house under control this holiday season.

 Prepare Your Home